-Deficit Irrigation was applied to blocks of approximately 2,000 "Astro Red", "Freya Red" and "Infinity Red" plants on flood-and drain benches at Neame Lea's Horseshoe Road site.
-Sensor technologies were installed on 10 September 2020, and real-time data sets were used to schedule the application of DI to the three varieties.
-Since site visits by the NIAB EMR team were limited, irrigation decisions during the period of DI were made in conjunction with the grower team who were monitoring the crops regularly.
-Plant heights were recorded using the AHDB tracker software and shared twice weekly with the NIAB EMR team.
+Deficit Irrigation was applied to blocks of ca. 2,000 "Astro Red", "Freya Red" and "Infinity Red" plants on flood-and-drain benches at Neame Lea's Horseshoe Road site.
+Sensor technologies were installed on 10 September 2020, and real-time data sets were used to schedule the imposition of DI to the three varieties.
+Irrigation decisions during the period of DI were made in conjunction with the grower team who were monitoring the crops regularly.
+Plant heights were recorded using tracker software.

-The DI treatment was imposed from 5 October until 4 November 2020 during which time four drying and re-wetting episodes were applied.
-A target lower substrate volumetric moisture content of approximately 12-13% was used.
-At the beginning of November, concerns were raised by the Neame Lea growing team that some plants were still wilting despite the substrate moisture content having been returned to well-watered values.
-On a visit to the Horseshoe Road site on 8 November 2020 by the NIAB EMR team, it was apparent that the DI treatment had caused significant lower leaf fall in Freya Red, and the quality of the Astro Red and Infinity Red was also reduced.
+The DI treatment was imposed from 5 October until 4 November 2020 during which time up to six drying and re-wetting episodes were applied.
+A target lower substrate volumetric moisture content of ca. 12-13% was used for each variety.
+At the beginning of November, some plants were still wilting despite the substrate moisture content having been returned to well-watered values.
+In follow up, it was apparent that the DI treatment had caused significant lower leaf fall in Freya Red, and the quality of the Astro Red and Infinity Red was also lowered.
 Upon examination, it was noted that the root systems in each of the varieties were not well developed, and were especially poor in Freya Red.
 Although height specifications were met at dispatch, the grade-out of DI-treated plants was higher than expected.
-Reasons for the relatively poor root development in some commercial crops at the Neame Lea Horseshoe Road site in 2019 are not known.
+Reasons for the relatively poor root development in some commercial crops at the Neame Lea Horseshoe Road site in 2019 were not known.